conan-io/conan-io.github.io/_posts/2019-07-16-Integrate-build-system-in-Conan.markdown

 Imagine that you want to create some packages using a specific build system and let others consume your packages and build them in case there are not binaries generated for their configuration.
 Conan has three features that can help you with that:

 * [Conan generators](https://docs.conan.io/en/latest/reference/generators.html).
-They provide all the information to your build system of which are the dependencies and where are they in a format it will understand.
+They provide your build system with all the information about dependencies in a suitable format.

 * [Conan installer](https://docs.conan.io/en/latest/devtools/create_installer_packages.html).
 Conan allows you
   to create packages for tools needed in the build process and installing them later with a ``build_requires`` to